ScRiPt1337/FBLeaker/README.md

 >*To check leak emails create a mail.txt and paste all the mails there*
 >4.
 Find Facebook Pages with Leaked Password

+> IF your using kali as root run kali.py otherwise dirctly run pwn

 >Dont use your personal account!

 >I am Not going to responsable for any illegal activity